 Turning down the Christian guy should not be an act of condemning or belittling someone.
 We don’t like the term “dumping” because it seems like you’re lowering someone’s worth.
 As you speak honestly, do it with GENTLENESS.
 Don’t use rash and judgmental words that you yourself wouldn’t want to here.

 Make sure that you still appreciate his good qualities and the effort that has been exerted towards you.
-It would help if you could think about at least one thing that you liked about the person--and affirm him in that area.
+It would help if you could think about at least one thing that you liked about the person–and affirm him in that area.
 For example: was he a good baker who always sent you cookies?
-Appreciate him for that.
+If you want to turn down a guy nicely, appreciate him for that.
 It will go a loooong way and help him not to feel utterly dejected and worthless.

 Let your YES be YES, and let your NO be NO. NO MIXED SIGNALS PLEASE.

 If you really had a change of heart though, please make sure that it is not a rash decision.
 Think it through and seek advice.
 You wouldn’t want to get his hopes up only to turn him down again.

 Don’t speak ill of him with others.
 Respect him as a person, as a man, and especially as a brother in Christ.

 If you had to figure out how to turn down the Christian guy, then it must mean that he was BRAVE enough to PURSUE and COURT you to begin with!
 That in itself is something respectable and admirable, especially nowadays.

 I know, I know.
 It’s a bit of a paradox.
 What we mean here through is that once you’ve turned down the Christian guy, you have to give him space.
 Even if you’re in the same youth group or circle of friends, don’t cozy up to him as if you’re BFFs.
 Let him “grieve” and move on.